 - Your gut instinct is always almost right

-- You may not always get what you ask for
+- You may not ever get what you ask for

 - You may have to settle for your second choice: you probably won’t get your first choice

-- Bear in mind that you may have to take small, baby steps to make big advances
+- Bear in mind that you may have to take small, baby steps to make significant advances

-- Don’t look for quick fixes: be prepared to being excruciatingly patient
+- Don’t look for quick fixes: be prepared to be excruciatingly patient

 - Stay the course before making a final decision

 - Don’t be afraid to ask advice from others

 - If something isn’t working out, don’t be scared and shy of admitting defeat: bail before you get washed out

 - Don’t be afraid of experimenting, taking risks